Arthur Greenwood

 Arthur Greenwood (8 February 1880 – 9 June 1954) was a British politician.
 A prominent member of the Labour Party from the 1920s until the late 1940s, Greenwood rose to prominence within the party as secretary of its research department from 1920 and served as Parliamentary Secretary to the Ministry of Health in the short-lived Labour government of 1924.
+He served as Minister of Health in the second Labour government between 1929 and 1931, later becoming Deputy Leader of the Labour Party in 1935 under Clement Attlee.

-In 1940, he was instrumental in resolving that Britain would continue fighting Nazi Germany in World War II.
+In 1940, he was appointed to Winston Churchill's War Cabinet when Labour joined the wartime coalition government.
+During the May 1940 war cabinet crisis he emerged as the strongest and most vocal supporter of Churchill’s position that Britain should continue fighting Nazi Germany in World War II instead of accepting peace terms.

+He also played a role in the postwar Attlee government, helping to establish the National Health Service.

 Early life

-Greenwood was born in Hunslet, Leeds, the son of a painter and decorator.
+Greenwood was born in Hunslet, a working-class district of Leeds, the son of Margaret Nunns, and William Greenwood, a painter and decorator.
+As a schoolboy, he read the socialist magazine The Clarion and bought Labour pamphlets from the Leeds market.
 He was educated at the Yorkshire College (which later became the University of Leeds), where he took a BSc.
+He went on to become head of economics at Huddersfield Technical College.

+In 1914, he moved to London, where he found work as a civil servant in the Ministry of Reconstruction, working closely with Christopher Addison and Arthur Henderson.
+He established himself within the Labour Party's intellectual circles, and was appointed secretary to the party's advisory committees in 1920, and in 1927 head of the research department, a post which he held until 1943.

 Political career

 Greenwood was first elected to the House of Commons at the 1922 general election for the constituency of Nelson and Colne in Lancashire.
-He held the seat until being defeated at the 1931 election, but returned to Parliament the following year, winning a by-election in the Yorkshire constituency of Wakefield.
-Greenwood continued to represent Wakefield until his death in 1954.
 Greenwood was an active freemason, associated with the New Welcome Lodge.

+In 1924, when the short-lived first Labour government was formed under Ramsay MacDonald, Greenwood was appointed as Parliamentary Secretary to the Ministry of Health, under John Wheatley, and he helped to draft the Wheatley Housing Act.